bergesinstitute/graf-method/book-2-unit-3.md

 Spanish:

-*Pregunté una pregunta.* (It’s grammatically correct, but it sounds a little redundant.)
+*Pregunté una pregunta.* (It's grammatically correct, but it sounds a little redundant.)

 *Hice una pregunta.* (This sounds much better.)